cosmos/sdk-tutorials/academy/2-main-concepts/accounts.md

 <HighlightBox type="synopsis">

-Cryptographic signatures are foundational components of blockchain technology.
-What are they, exactly, and how are they used in Cosmos applications?
-Public Key Cryptography has been used for decades.
-The math works.
-But what exactly does it do and how does it do it?
-What is meant by an "account" and how are they implemented in Cosmos?
+Cryptographic signatures based on public-key cryptography are foundational components of blockchain technology.
+What are cryptographic signatures exactly and how are they used in Cosmos applications?

+Public-key cryptography has been used for decades.
+The math behind it works, but what exactly does it do, and how does it do it?
+What is understood as an _account_ and how are accounts implemented in Cosmos?

 </HighlightBox>

 An account is a pair of keys:

-* **`PubKey`.** A public key
+* **`PubKey`.** A public key.
-* **`PrivKey`.** A private key
+* **`PrivKey`.** A private key.

 A public key is a unique identifier for a **user or entity** that is safe to disclose.
 Private keys are sensitive information that users are required to manage confidentially.
 Private keys are used to sign information in a way that **proves** to others that a message was signed by someone using the private key corresponding to a given public key.
 This is done without revealing the private key itself.

-## Public key cryptography
+## Public-key cryptography

 Modern cryptographic systems leverage computer capabilities to make the power of certain mathematical functions accessible.
-Public key cryptography is also known as **asymmetric cryptography** and is a cryptographic system that employs pairs of keys.
+Public-key cryptography is also known as **asymmetric cryptography** and is a cryptographic system that employs pairs of keys.
 Every pair consists of a public and a private key.
 The security of the system is not endangered as long as the private key is not disclosed.
 Compared to symmetric key algorithms, asymmetric ones do not require parties to use a secure channel to exchange the keys for encryption and decryption.

 Asymmetric cryptography has two primary applications: